TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 **December 20:**
 We thank NVIDIA Research for access to AutoDMP, an autotuned DREAMPlace-based macro placer that will be reported at ISPD-2023.
 We have generated macro placements of Ariane and BlackParrot using AutoDMP, in both NG45 and GF12 enablements.
 The results are as follows:

-- **Ariane133-NG45-68%-1.3ns**:  Following table and screenshots shows the macro placement result of Ariane133 on NG45, generated using AutoDMP.
+- **Ariane133-NG45-68%-1.3ns**:  Following table and screenshots show the macro placement result of Ariane133 on NG45, generated using AutoDMP.

 <table>
 <thead>